-- a.
-Introduce smoke into the draught diverter adjacent to an exit from the heat exchanger, by means a smoke match or puffer. - b.
-Ensure there is no spillage present (indicated by displacement of smoke downwards and out of the draught diverter.
+- Introduce smoke into the draught diverter adjacent to an exit from the heat exchanger, by means a smoke match or puffer. - Ensure that there is no spillage present (indicated by displacement of smoke downwards and out of the draught diverter.